Mark-MDO47/RubberBandGun/RBG_arduino/README.md

 ### RBG_SciFi.ino
 Take the clear acrylic cover off, **pull back the barrel/solenoid assembly** as if loading, turn the RBG power on, plug in the Arduino NANO USB connector to your computer, and program.
 Reverse to disconnect.

-NOTE: when the RBG power is on and the USB connector initially gets connected, it continuously resets and pulses the solenoid at an interval of about 1.5 seconds.
-This might eventually damage the solenoid or its circuitry, so it is important to pull back the barrel/solenoid assembly.
+NOTE: when the RBG power is on while the USB connector is connected, it continuously resets and pulses the solenoid at an interval of about 1.5 seconds.
+This might eventually damage the solenoid or its circuitry, so it is important to pull back the barrel/solenoid assembly before powering on.

 NOTE: The reason I suggest powering on the RBG while programming so the entire RBG is not being powered through our inexpensive clone Arduino Nano.